 In the first planting (1993), it was discovered that some vines were not Chardonnay.
 The berries are a pinky-brown colour with an amazing flavour, popular with both pickers and birds.
 They ripened a little earlier than the Chardonnay and were identified as Gewürztraminer, clone unknown.

 ‘Gewürz’ is a German word for spicy.
-Traminer possibly originated in Northern Italy and is also common in Alsace, Germany, Switzerland.
+Traminer possibly originated in Northern Italy and is grown in Alsace, Germany, Switzerland.
 Research shows that this variety gives the best flavour and aromas when grown in cold areas on well drained, acidic soils of volcanic origin.
 The Midhill vineyard site is just that.

-800 vines have now been propagated from the original 36 vines.
-Gewürztraminer lovers seek out this aromatic wine and its popularity is growing.
+800 vines have now been propagated from cuttings of the original 36 vines.
+Gewürztraminer lovers seek out this aromatic wine which is fermented dry.

-Midhill Gewürztraminer has classic flavours of Turkish delight and musk, with floral spice and rose petal aromas.
-It is dry with a lively crisp finish.
+Midhill Gewürztraminer has the classic flavours of Turkish delight and musk, with floral spice and rose petal aromas.
+It has a dry, lively crisp finish.

-Midhill vineyard, located at 540 m. is in the cooler, elevated part of the region on the Great Dividing Range and is especially good for Sparkling Wine production.
+The Midhill vineyard site is cool, windy and elevated, and is also especially good for Sparkling Wine production.
 Our Blanc de Blancs is a premium example of Sparkling Macedon.
-It has been a regular medal winner over many years.
+It has won gold medals and trophies winner over several vintages.